Alireza-Motazedian/Dockerized_LSTM/README.md

 This helps keep your Docker environment clean and efficient.

-### 6.7.
+## 6.7.
 Tagging Docker Images

-Properly tagging Docker images is essential for organizing, versioning, and deploying your containerized applications, especially in data science projects where model versions are important.
+Proper tagging of Docker images is crucial for organizing, versioning, and deploying your containerized applications, especially in data science projects where model versions matter.

-#### Best Practices for Tagging Images
+### Best Practices for Tagging Images

 - Use semantic versioning (e.g., `v1.0.1`, `v2.1`)
-- Avoid relying on `latest` in production environments
+- Avoid using `latest` in production
 - Use environment-specific tags (`dev`, `staging`, `prod`)
 - Tag images before pushing to a registry

-#### Basic Tagging Command
+### Basic Tagging Command

-To tag a Docker image, use the following syntax:
+To tag a Docker image, use:

 ```bash
 docker tag SOURCE_IMAGE[:TAG] TARGET_IMAGE[:TAG]
 ```

-#### Examples
+### Examples

 **Simple version tagging:**